 - The processing involves specific ‘special’ data categories (which are defined in the GDPR), again on a large scale, as processing these special types of personal data is part of your core business.
 Data regarding crimes and convictions are included here.

-Skillset and duties of the Data Protection Officer
+Skills and tasks of the Data Protection Officer

 A challenge that arises is that the text doesn’t say what exactly ‘large scale’ means although in the list of resources below there are some attempts to put some numbers on it.